 Many of us have an entirely different problem with our Google search results.
 Rather than trying to get rid of bad stuff, some people are struggling just to show up!

-If you have a very common name–like, say, John Smith– or you share a name with a celebrity–like Taylor Swift–than it may be rather difficult (read: impossible) to show up anywhere near the first page of Google when searching for own name.
+If you have a very common name–like, say, John Smith– or you share a name with a celebrity–like Taylor Swift– it may be difficult (read: impossible) to show up anywhere near the first page of Google when searching for your own name.

 So, what do you do?

 Well, here is where you can get a bit creative.
 You’ll need to mix in a dash of branding with a bit of smarts to make all of the above ideas work for you.